 Swimming at Long Lake Park restricted to shallow area

-Swimming at Long Lake Park was restricted to the shallow section of the swim area Thursday and is still restricted as of Friday morning, according to the City of Lacey.
+Swimming at Long Lake Park has been restricted to the shallow section of the swim area, according to the City of Lacey.

 The cause: poor water visibility, which creates safety concerns for swimmers and lifeguards.